-This page is for people who hold a Bridging Visa A (BVA) or Bridging Visa B (BVB), who’d like to apply for a mortgage to buy a property in Australia.
+This page is for people who hold a Bridging Visa A (BVA) or Bridging Visa B (BVB) and would like to apply for a mortgage to buy a property in Australia.

 Most of the bridging visa holders who we help with a home loan are in the process of applying for their Permanent Residency (PR).